victormhp/epidemics-simulations/README.md

 ## Executable for Desktop App

 to create an executable for the desktop app, we utilize [PyInstaller](https://github.com/pyinstaller/pyinstaller).
-You have two options:
+You have two options to build the app:

 ### Option 1: Run the provided script